altruios/namshubettulpa/public/namshubettulpa/chapters/debugging.md

 ~Self~.~gravity~ = - ~Self~.~gravity~;
 `
 *Which sent her soaring away from the cliff*
-~A voice boomed through the cavern, coming from deep below.
+*The tiny ball of light zipped up the match her speed, returning to its original orbit* ~A voice boomed through the cavern, coming from deep below.
 Martha had the sickening thought - the image of something talking through a straw - something so massive as to be impossible to comprehend~
 ~And it was happy~